 This version can be attempted only on a computer in an authorized test centre where all modules are tested in the sequence of Listening, Reading, Writing and Speaking.
 Both versions - Academic as well as General Training - are available on computer.
-The Listening, Reading and Writing sections of all IELTS tests are completed on the same day, with no breaks in between them.
+The Listening, Reading and Writing sections of all IELTS tests are to be completed on the same day, without any breaks in between them.
 The Speaking test, however, will be conducted up to a week before or after the other tests.
-The total test time is 2 hours and 45 minutes.
+Total time given for the test is 2 hours and 45 minutes.

 IELTS has two variants namely Academic and General Training.
 IELTS Academic is recommended for applying for higher education or professional registration while IELTS General Training is for those planning to migrate to Australia, Canada and the UK or apply for secondary education, training programs and work experience in an environment where English is the native language.
 Both versions offer a detailed and accurate assessment of the four language skills: Listening, Reading, Writing and Speaking.
 The Listening, Reading and Writing (in pen-paper mode) are conducted on the same day while Speaking may be conducted before the written tests or after it.

 There are four sections in this test.
 Each section is of around 07-08 minutes.
 Each section has 10 questions to answer.
 Each question carries 01 mark.
 The candidate gets 10 minutes in paper-based to verify the answers at the end of the sections while in the computer-based test, 02 minutes are given to the candidates to verify and submit the test.